derekxkwan/pdkvabs/README.md

 TEXT
 - pdktext-getval - get value from associated key (treating text like a hash table)

+WINDOWING
+- dkhamm~ - generates hamming window according to input 0 to 1.
+- dkhann~ - generates hann window according to input 0 to 1
+- dkhannmaker - constructs hann window. args are array name where window is stored, window size, and overlap.
+- dkhannnorm~ - normalizes an incoming signal according to hann window (usu. after an ifft~). args are window size and overlap.
+- dktukeymaker - tukey window constructor. ideal for grain envelopes.

 NOT-VANILLA ABSTRACTIONS
 - dkamixer~ - abstraction over ggee/shell to set volume with amixer (Linux only)